Equivariant Flow Matching for Point Cloud Assembly: Introduction

-In this work, we develop an equivariant method for multi-piece assembly based on flow matching~\cite{lipman2023flow}.
+In this work, we develop an equivariant method for multi-piece assembly based on flow matching~\citep{lipman2023flow}.
 Our main theoretical finding is that to learn an equivariant distribution via flow matching, one only needs to ensure that the initial noise is invariant and the vector field is related (Thm.~\ref{thm:equivariant}).
 In other words, instead of directly handling the $SE(3)^N$-equivariance for $N$-piece assembly tasks, which can be computationally expensive, we only need to handle the related vector fields on $SE(3)^N$, which is efficient and easy to construct.
 Based on this result, we present a novel assembly model called equivariant diffusion assembly (Eda), which uses invariant noise and predicts related vector fields by construction.
 Eda is correspondence-free and is guaranteed to be equivariant by our theory.
 Furthermore, we construct a short and equivariant path for the training of Eda, which guarantees high data efficiency of the training process.
 When Eda is trained, an assembly solution can be sampled by numerical integration, \eg, the Runge-Kutta method, starting from a random noise.
+All proofs can be found in Appx.~\ref{sec:appx-proof}.
+A brief walk-through of our theory using a toy example with minimal terminologies is provided in Appx.~\ref{appx:toy_example}

 The contributions of this work are summarized as follows: \begin{enumerate}[leftmargin=4mm] \item[-] We present an equivariant flow matching framework for multi-piece assembly tasks.
 Our theory reduces the task of constructing equivariant conditional distributions to the task of constructing related vector fields, thus it provides a feasible way to define equivariant flow matching models. \item[-] Based on the theoretical result, we present a simple and efficient multi-piece PC assembly model, called equivariant diffusion assembly (Eda), which is correspondence-free and is guaranteed to be equivariant.
 We further construct an equivariant path for the training of Eda, which guarantees high data efficiency. \item[-] We numerically show that Eda produces highly accurate results on the challenging 3DMatch and BB datasets, and it can even handle non-overlapped pieces. \end{enumerate}